How Houston's Clay Soil Stains Your Driveway (and How to Fix It)

 If you live in Houston and you have a concrete driveway, you have probably noticed rust-colored stains that seem to appear out of nowhere.
 They show up along the edges where the concrete meets your landscaping, in the low spots where water pools during rain, and sometimes in streaks across the entire surface after a heavy downpour.
 No amount of garden-hose rinsing makes them go away.
 In fact, they seem to get darker over time.

-These are clay soil stains, and they are one of the most common and most stubborn driveway problems in the greater Houston area.
+These are clay soil stains, and they are one of the common stubborn driveway problems in the greater Houston area.
 The culprit is the iron-rich clay that sits beneath your yard, your landscape beds, and sometimes directly under your concrete.
-Understanding why these stains happen is the first step toward getting rid of them and keeping them from coming back.
+Understanding why these stains happen is the first step toward choosing the right cleaning and prevention plan.

 Why Houston's Soil Stains Concrete